kodegeo/showgeo2/docs/geofencing_requirements.md

 ## Use Cases

-- Allow only U.S. residents to attend a live concert
+- Allow only U.S. residents to attend a live LIVE
 - Make merchandise available only in EST and PST timezones
 - Block access from a specific country or city
 - Grant international access to virtual events, excluding U.S. viewers